Akash20x/Mapbox-Search-AutoComplete/README.md

 I just tried to implement the feature shown in Local search with the Geocoding API in mapbox docs.
-But the problem their is search is included inside maps only and can't used their value of place name outside but through this we can also use selected place value like I display it on console.
+But the problem their is search is included inside maps only and can't used their value of place name outside but through this we can also use selected place value as search not directly linked with maps.